Business Productivity – Why It Is Important and The Best Practices to Increase It

 - Zendesk for support

-- Coupler.io for analytics integration
+- Coupler.io for analytics and reports automation

 Automation is a great way to save your employees’ time, which will increase their labor productivity quite a lot.
 But if you really want to bring structural changes to your organization that will improve business productivity even more, you need to get serious about analytics.